cloudoperators/steering/README.md

 ## Repository guidelines

-All new repositories repository under the CloudOperators name should follow the guidelines set out at [charts](./CHARTER.md).
+All new repositories repository under the CloudOperators name should follow the guidelines set out at our [charter](./CHARTER.md).